Calvitimela: Taxonomy

 The taxonomic history of Calvitimela is long and relatively complex.
-In the early days, the species now belonging to Calvitimela were placed in the classical genus Lecidea Ach., e.g. by Fries (1874; as Lecidea strips L. armeniacae). and Magnusson (1931; as “Lecidea armeniaca- und elata-Gruppe”) In the 1980s, several taxonomists revised large groups of lichens in Lecanora and Lecidea.
+In the early days, the species now belonging to Calvitimela were placed in the classical genus Lecidea Ach., e.g. by Fries (1874; as Lecidea stirps L. armeniacae). and Magnusson (1931; as "Lecidea armeniaca- und elata-Gruppe") In the 1980s, several taxonomists revised large groups of lichens in Lecanora and Lecidea.
 First, the generic name Tephromela was resurrected, and the new monotypic family Tephromelataceae described.
 Then, a group from Lecidea was moved into the genus Tephromela M. Choisy.
 This led to species with both lecanorine and lecideine apothecia being present in the same genus.
 Finally, the genus Calvitimela was erected for species with lecideine apothecia previously placed in Tephromela.
-Tephromelataceae consists of the Tephromela, Calvitimela, Mycoblastus Norman and Violella T. Sprib, and together these four genera constitute a well-supported monophyletic group.

-Morphology, anatomy, and chemistry
+Recent molecular phylogenetic studies have revealed that the taxonomy of Calvitimela is more complex than previously thought.
+The genus is now understood to be paraphyletic, with its subgenera and the genus Violella forming deeply divergent lineages that originated about 35 million years ago.
+The family Tephromelataceae consists of the genera Tephromela, Calvitimela, Mycoblastus and Violella, which together constitute a well-supported monophyletic group.
+However, resolving the deep phylogenetic relationships within Tephromelataceae has proven challenging, possibly due to incomplete lineage sorting or substitutional saturation.

+Within Calvitimela, molecular studies have identified four distinct lineages in the subgenus Calvitimela, corresponding to C. armeniaca, C. melaleuca I, C. melaleuca II, and the newly recognized C. melaleuca III.
+This renders C. melaleuca, as traditionally circumscribed, paraphyletic.
+Additionally, a new clade sister to C. aglaea has been discovered within the subgenus Severidea.

+The current taxonomic placement of Calvitimela presents challenges for classification.
+Options include accepting a paraphyletic Calvitimela, lumping all species in Calvitimela, Tephromela, and Violella into a broad Tephromela, or raising the current subgenera to generic rank.
+Each option has its drawbacks, and further research is needed to resolve these taxonomic issues.